 Why are salary bands important?

-Salary bands are crucial for maintaining pay equity, providing clear career progression, attracting talent, and managing compensation budgets effectively.
+Salary bands are crucial for maintaining pay equity, providing clear career progression and career development, attracting talent, and managing compensation budgets effectively.

 What are the pros and cons of salary minimum and maximum pay?

 Pros include stability, predictability, and simplicity in administration.
-Cons include potential misalignment with market rates, lack of individual performance reflection, and limited earning potential.
+Cons include potential misalignment with market rates, lack of individual performance reflection, limited earning potential, and challenges in designing effective employee compensation systems.

 How does pay transparency impact job candidates and existing employees?